Devil (Dungeons & Dragons): Advanced Dungeons & Dragons 1st edition (1977–1988)

-Devils first appeared in the first edition Monster Manual (1977), which included the barbed devil (lesser devil), the bone devil (lesser devil), the erinyes (lesser devil), the horned devil (malebranche) (greater devil), the ice devil (greater devil), the lemure, the pit fiend (greater devil), and the arch-devils Asmodeus, Baalzebul, Dispater, and Geryon.
+Devils first appeared in the first edition Monster Manual (1977), which included the barbed devil (lesser devil), the bone devil (lesser devil), the erinyes (lesser devil), the horned devil (malebranche) (greater devil), the ice devil (greater devil), the lemure, the pit fiend (greater devil), and the arch-devils Asmodeus, Baalzebul, Dispater, and Geryon, inspired by the figures from Hebrew and Christian mythology and their literary counterparts.
 The imp, a frequent servant of devils, also first appeared in the original Monster Manual.
 The Monster Manual was reviewed by Don Turnbull in the British magazine White Dwarf #8 (August/September 1978).
 As part of his review, Turnbull comments on several new monsters introduced in the book and considered devils the most prominent among them.
 Turnbull notes that "they are all pretty strong and compare not unfavourably in this respect with the Demons we already know".

 Astaroth, Belial, and Satan appeared in the article "The Politics of Hell," in Dragon # 28 (August 1979); note that this article does not appear to be connected to the established canon of the Nine Hells.
 Selm, Prince of the Possessors, and the Asperim appeared in Dragon #42 (October 1980).

 The Styx devil (greater devil) first appears in the Fiend Folio (1981).